Resources for SOBL Faculty

 • Catering orders need to be placed no less than three weeks before the event.

-• All program catering requests were approved with program budgets.
+• All program catering requests need to be approved with program budgets.

-• Assuming catering request was approved, contact Event Services (see above) about your event including set-ups for the room (tables, electronics, etc.).
+• Assuming a catering request was approved, contact Event Services (see above) about your event and include any special set-up needs for the room (tables, electronics, etc.).
 Be sure to indicate that catering will be requested as certain rooms are not configured for catering.

 • Look at menus online at www.stockton.catertrax.com.

-• The day of the event you must circulate a sign-in sheet and have guests write their names on the sign-in sheet.
-You may not email a list of attendees in lieu of submitting a sign-in sheet.
-An example sign-in sheet can be downloaded here: sign-in sheet.
+• On the day of the event, you must circulate a sign-in sheet and have guests write their names on the sign-in sheet.
+Please be advised that you cannot email a list of attendees in lieu of submitting a sign-in sheet.
+A sample sign-in sheet can be downloaded here: sign-in sheet.

 • Please return the sign-in sheet to De within 7 days of the event.